CBIIT/NCI-DOE-Collab-Pilot2-MuMMI/README.md

    For more information, refer to [ddcMD on GitHub](https://github.com/LLNL/ddcMD) and [ddcMD-utilities on GitHub](https://github.com/LLNL/ddcmdconverter).

 4) **GridSim2D/Moose**: This component is the finite element software implementing the equations of motion for the lipids within the dynamic density functional theory framework that is the larger part of the macro model.
 MuMMI implements the other part of the macro model using a CPU-only version of ddcMD to simulate the protein beads on the lipid membrane, which interact through potentials of mean force.
-For more information, refer to (link TBD) [GridSim2D/Moose on GitHub](??).
+For more information, refer to [Moose](https://mooseframework.inl.gov/).

 5) **Data Broker**: This component improves data management, improves input/output operations, and allows fast data storage and retrieval with database-level fault tolerance.
 For more information, refer to [pytaridx on GitHub](https://github.com/LLNL/pytaridx).